CHIEF EMPIRE OFFICER

 The Pattern Years

-By twelve I was running a guild of thirty adults in World of Warcraft.
+By eleven I was running a top-fifty-in-the-world guild in World of Warcraft — doctors and lawyers taking direction from a kid.
 I was the youngest person in every voice chat.
 I led anyway.
 If you can lead grown men who don't know you're a kid, you can lead anyone.

 The Auction House was my first market.
 Not gold — information.
 I'd read the economy, find the arbitrage, run the cycle, restock overnight with a Runescape bot in another window.
 Same brain, different game.